aroyer-qc/Digini/NanoIP/Readme.txt

-Dirver for embedded ethernet MAC/PHY is located in the  ".\Digini\Peripheral\xxx\Port" directory.
+Driver for embedded ethernet MAC/PHY is located in the  ".\Digini\Peripheral\xxx\Port" directory.
 Choose the specific CPU Port